-5. Review applicants and identify a short list.
+4. Review applicants and identify a short list.
 Timing varies, depending on department/program practices.

-Once the Dean's office communicates approval of the applicant pool, the search committee commences its review of applications.
-In the selection of a short list, you are encouraged to consult the guide to best search practices.
+Next, the search committee commences its review of applications.
 The short list for a single search is typically 3-5 applicants.
 The shortlist for multiple searches may be larger.

-If the department creates a long list initially, this does not require consultation with the Dean's office.
+If the department creates an initial long list, this does not require consultation with the Dean's office.
 For the integrity of the search process, it is important that the department use a consistent practice for evaluating applicants on its long list (e.g. Zoom interviews or additional materials requested for all long list applicants).
-In Interfolio, there is an option of "long list," which should be used when a department creates a long list.
+In Interfolio, there is an applicant "status" option of "long list," which should be used when a department creates a long list.

-When rating applications against the evaluation criteria, search committees can work outside of Interfolio or by using the rating function within Interfolio - departments can determine how to handle this aspect of the process.
+When rating applications against the evaluation criteria, departments can determine how to handle this aspect of the process, either using the rating function within Interfolio or outside working of Interfolio.
 Once a search committee has identified a short list, then the following steps must be taken in Interfolio:

 - The "applicant status" and "disposition code" must be updated for every applicant.
-(This can be done for multiple applicants at a time, rather than applicant-by-applicant.) - Short-listed applicants must be identified by updating of the "applicant status" to "short list." - If a candidate does not advance in the search, a reason must be given using a "disposition code."
+(This can be done for multiple applicants at a time, rather than applicant-by-applicant.) - Short-listed applicants must be identified by updating of the applicant "status" to "short list." - If a candidate does not advance in the search, a reason must be given using a "disposition code."
 The menu of 13 disposition codes is fixed for this hiring cycle.
-Departments will likely use the following disposition codes most frequently as search committees move from the full applicant pool to a long list and further to a short list: - Less competitive based on the field of research

-- Less competitive based on the education or training - Less competitive based on the information provided - The "applicant status" for all applicants and "disposition code" for any disqualified applicants must be provided in Interfolio before the Dean's office reviews the short list.
-If the department also wishes at this point whether as the short list is proposed or after the short list is approved to send rejection notifications to applicants who are no longer under consideration, it may do so.
+Departments will likely use the following disposition codes most frequently as search committees move from the full applicant pool to a long list and further to a short list: - Less competitive based on the field of research - Less competitive based on the education or training - Less competitive based on the information provided - The applicant "status" for all applicants and "disposition code" for any disqualified applicants must be provided in Interfolio before the Dean's office reviews the short list.
+When the short list is approved, the department may wish to send rejection notifications to applicants who are no longer under consideration.
+Changes to the "disposition code" and "status" do not automatically trigger notifications to applicants.
+Notifications to applicants can be sent via Interfolio or outside of Interfolio, however departments wish to handle this step. - 5.
+Meet with the Dean's office to discuss your short list.
+This can take up to two weeks after you have submitted your short list.
+To expedite this two-week window, the department should: 1) confer with the appropriate Vice Dean about when the short list should be ready; 2) present the short list information using a template provided by the Vice Dean (the template will refer back to the search strategy and evaluation criteria articulated at the beginning of the process).